ZeqianMeng/ClusterScripts/NegotiationAccounting/readme.txt

-The developed scripts and java programs to enable negotiation and accounting for resource usage in the local Cluster.
+The developed scripts and Java programs to enable negotiation and accounting for resource usage in the local Cluster.